FlakeGunner/UnrealPlaceData/README.md

 - [/r/place ARCHIVE UPDATE](https://www.reddit.com/r/place/comments/6396u5/rplace_archive_update/)

 ## Requirements
-- To run this python script you need to use python 3.6, Pillow 4.0 and Imageio 2 installed.
+- To run this python script you need to use python 3.6 and the following python libraries: pillow 4.0, imageio 2, progressbar2 installed.
 - In the same directory you'll need base.png which is contained in this [zip file](http://abra.me/place/diffs.zip).
 - You'll need the diffs.bin file which is in this [zip file](http://abra.me/place/diffs.bin.zip).